dmijatovic/ts-polka-oauth/README.md

 ## NGINX proxy

 The app use nginx as reverse proxy and for later we will try to implement SSL.
+`I was not able to implement working SSL.
+Further investigation is needed.`

 ### Reverse proxy